-Which function for HMA1 in the chloroplast? - HMA1 and PAA1 are two P1B-type ATPases involved in the transport of Cu into chloroplasts but the disruption of the corresponding genes have different consequences. hma1 mutants contain less chloroplast Cu and SOD activity without any detectable impact on plastocyanin and pigment contents. hma1 mutants also display a photosensitivity phenotype under high light, that is not reversed by addition of Cu in the media.
-In paal mutants (4), Cu content is also halved, but the pool of plastocyanin is severely affected and the activity of Cu/Zn SOD, electron transport and chlorophyll content are diminished.
-Furthermore, Cu addition rescues the paa1 phenotype.
-Altogether, these results suggest that these two $P{1B}$ -ATPases play different roles in the regulation of Cu homeostasis and transport.
+Which Function for HMA1 in the Chloroplast?-HMA1 and PAA1 are two P{1B}-type ATPases involved in the transport of copper into chloroplasts, but the disruption of the corresponding genes have different consequences. hma1 mutants contain less chloroplast copper and SOD activity without any detectable impact on plastocyanin and pigment contents. hma1 mutants also display a photosensitivity phenotype under high light, that is not reversed by addition of copper in the media.
+In paal mutants (4), copper content is also halved, but the pool of plastocyanin is severely affected and the activity of Cu/Zn-SOD, electron transport, and chlorophyll content are diminished.
+Furthermore, copper addition rescues the paa1 phenotype.
+Altogether, these results suggest that these two P{1B} -ATPases play different roles in the regulation of copper homeostasis and transport.

-From our observations and the data from Abdel-Ghany et al. (5), we can conclude that the Arabidopsis hmal and paal mutants have a different behavior upon addition of Cu to the culture medium. paal mutants recover a WT phenotype (5) probably owing to the action of the HMA1 protein and its capacity to import Cu.
-In contrast, in hma1 mutants, the phenotype observed is not reversed by addition of Cu, thus PAA1 seems to function at its maximum rate and is probably not able to provide more Cu to the chloroplast.
-This hypothesis is reinforced by ATPase measurements (Table 3) which showed, in hma1 mutant and in the presence of high concentration of Cu (3 mM), that PAA1 is unable to compensate for the lack of HMA1 activity.
+From our observations and the data from Abdel-Ghany et al. (5), we can conclude that the Arabidopsis hma1 and paa1 mutants have a different behavior upon addition of copper to the culture medium. paa1 mutants recover a WT phenotype (5) probably owing to the action of the HMA1 protein and its capacity to import copper.
+In contrast, in hma1 mutants, the phenotype observed is not reversed by addition of copper, thus PAA1 seems to function at its maximum rate and is probably not able to provide more copper to the chloroplast.
+This hypothesis is reinforced by ATPase measurements (Table 3), which showed, in hma1 mutant and in the presence of high concentration of copper (3 mM), that PAA1 is unable to compensate for the lack of HMA1 activity.

-$P{1B}$ -ATPases are generally specific to either monovalent or divalent cations.
-Since Cu can be found both as a monovalent or divalent ion, the apparent redundancy between HMA1 and the recently described $P{1B-1}$ -ATPase PAA1 at the chloroplast envelope could hide their specific role in the transport of divalent and monovalent Cu.
+P1B-ATPases are generally specific to either monovalent or divalent cations.
+Because copper can be found both as a monovalent or divalent ion, the apparent redundancy between HMA1 and the recently described P{1B-1}-ATPase PAA1 at the chloroplast envelope could hide their specific role in the transport of divalent and monovalent copper.
 Further biochemical work is needed to ascertain this hypothesis.

-It has been proposed that PAA1 provides Cu to a metallochaperone that could interact with the chloroplast Cu/Zn SOD and also to PAA2, a $P{1B}$ -ATPase localized in the thylakoids (5).
-Then, PAA1 could be the major Cu transport system into chloroplasts to supply Cu for photosynthesis.
+It has been proposed that PAA1 provides copper to a metallochaperone that could interact with the chloroplast Cu/Zn-SOD and also to PAA2, a $\mathrm{P{1B}}\text{-}\mathrm{ATPase}$ localized in the thylakoids (5).
+Then, PAA1 could be the major copper transport system into chloroplasts to supply copper for photosynthesis.
 This hypothesis is strengthened by our measurements of ATPase activities in purified envelope membranes from overexpressing plants.
-These assays show that HMA1 activity represents about one third of the total activity (see Table 3) in the various conditions analyzed.
-As it seems unlikely that other Cu-ATPases are present in the chloroplast envelope, the increase of activity observed in the presence of Cu is most likely due to HMA1 and PAA1 activities.
-Thus, by comparing the results obtained in control condition and in the presence of Cu for WT and hma1 mutant lines (Table 3), we estimated that HMA1 activity increases 1.5 times (from 37% to 56% with Cu) and PAA1 activity at least 3.2 times (from 63% to 204% with Cu, and considering that the 63% can account for other ATPase activity).
+These assays show that HMA1 activity represents about one-third of the total activity (see Table 3) in the various conditions analyzed.
+As it seems unlikely that other Cu-ATPases are present in the chloroplast envelope, the increase of activity observed in the presence of copper is most likely due to HMA1 and PAA1 activities.
+Thus, by comparing the results obtained in control condition and in the presence of copper for WT and hma1 mutant lines (Table 3), we estimated that HMA1 activity increases 1.5 times (from 37% to 56% with copper) and PAA1 activity at least 3.2 times (from 63% to 204% with copper, and considering that the 63% can account for other ATPase activity).
 On a quantitative point of view, the activity of HMA1 seems thus to be lower than that of PAA1 in the chloroplast envelope.
-However it should be kept in mind that despite its lesser ATPase activity levels, physiological function seems to be HMA1 irreplaceable in light-stressing conditions as PAA1 gene expression and PAA1 protein activity can not compensate for the lack of HMA1.
+However, it should be kept in mind that, despite its lesser ATPase activity levels, HMA1 physiological function seems to be irreplaceable in light-stressing conditions as PAA1 gene expression and PAA1 protein activity cannot compensate for the lack of HMA1.